Can You Ever Forgive Me?: Production

+Development and casting

 In 2011, when the project was first conceived, Sam Rockwell was set to play the character of Jack Hock.
-In April 2015, it was announced that Julianne Moore would play Israel, with Nicole Holofcener set to direct.
+In April 2015, it was announced that Julianne Moore would play Lee Israel, with Nicole Holofcener set to direct from her own screenplay.
 On May 14, 2015, Chris O'Dowd joined the cast.
 In July 2015, Moore and Holofcener dropped out of the project due to "creative conflicts."
 In May 2016, Melissa McCarthy—whose husband, Ben Falcone, had been cast in a supporting role in Holofcener's film—was confirmed to have been cast as Israel, with Marielle Heller directing from Holofcener's script.
 In January 2017, Richard E. Grant, Jane Curtin, Dolly Wells, Anna Deavere Smith, and Jennifer Westfeldt joined the cast.
-Westfeldt does not appear in the finished film.
+Westfeldt does not appear in the finished film, as the storyline featuring her character was deleted.

+Filming

 Filming, which took place in New York City, began in January 2017 and concluded on March 2, 2017.

-Release
+Release and reception

-Can You Ever Forgive Me? had its world premiere at the Telluride Film Festival on September 1, 2018.
-It also screened at the Toronto International Film Festival that same month.
-The film was released in the United States on October 19, 2018.

-The film was dedicated to the author and movie subject Leonore Carol Israel December 3, 1939 - December 24, 2014.
+Can You Ever Forgive Me? had its world premiere at the Telluride Film Festival on September 1, 2018, and also screened at the Toronto International Film Festival that month.
+It was released in the United States on October 19, 2018.
+The film was dedicated to its subject, author Leonore Carol Israel, who was born on December 3, 1939, and died on December 24, 2014.

-Reception

 Box office

-Can You Ever Forgive Me? grossed $8.8 million in the United States and Canada, and $3.7 million in other territories, for a total worldwide gross of $12.5 million, against a production budget of $10 million.
+The film grossed $8.8 million in the United States and Canada, and $3.7 million in other territories, for a total worldwide box office gross of $12.5 million, against a production budget of $10 million.

-Can You Ever Forgive Me? grossed $150,000 from five theaters in its opening weekend.
-During its second weekend, it earned $380,000 from 25 theaters.
-It expanded to 180 theaters in its third week, making $1.08 million.
-The film grossed $1.5 million from 391 theaters in its fourth weekend.
+Can You Ever Forgive Me? grossed $150,000 from five theaters during its opening weekend.
+Its second weekend, it earned $380,000 from 25 theaters.
+It expanded to 180 theaters for its third weekend, and earned $1.08 million.
+The film grossed $1.5 million from 391 theaters its fourth weekend.
 During its fifth weekend, it earned $880,000 from 555 theaters, bringing the total box office gross to over $5 million.
-During its 11th weekend in release the film crossed $7.5 million stateside.
+During its 11th weekend in release, the film crossed $7.5 million stateside.